 Punch a line of holes on the blanket; pull through a string and then hang your “new” curtain using suction cups.
 It’s that easy.
-It helps block the excessive light and heat piercing through the car window, therefore, protecting your little one.
+It helps block the excessive light and heat piercing through the car window, protecting your little one.

 As you know, they sometimes get fussy when overwhelmed by such elements.

 9. Get a pacifier bib

 This is a must-carry item if you’re planning to have your teething baby on board.

 It helps calm the discomfort that comes with teething.
 In most cases, a baby will drop his/her pacifier (which can happen several times–by mistake and intentionally) forcing you to disinfect each time that happens.

-To avoid all this stress, simply attach the pacifier to some tapered bib.
+To avoid all this stress, attach the pacifier to some tapered bib.
 Put the bib on your baby and relax.